-HP Elite Dragonfly hands-on
+HP Elite Dragonfly review: Traveling first-class

 “Lightweight and stylish, the HP Elite Dragonfly is almost too sleek to be considered purely a business laptop.”